neuton/prp_rmd_wiki/README.md

 	- tcoupl = V-rescale
 * will take about an hour to complete on the GPU

+Compute RMSD and choose the farthest configurations for the rMD run.
 Plot the RMSD (in [nm]):
 ```console
 $ gmx rms -s md.tpr -f md.xtc -o rmsd.xvg